TooTallNate/n8.io-old/articles/cross-compiling-nodejs-v0.8.markdown

 At this point we can execute the `./configure` step.
-The only catch here is that we have to disable V8 "snapshot" support, since it requires being able to _run_ the compiled copmile natively, which is not possible when cross-compiling.
+The only catch here is that we have to disable V8 "snapshot" support, since it requires being able to _run_ the compiled code natively, which is not possible when cross-compiling.

 ``` bash
 $ ./configure --without-snapshot